wazaahhh/seemantk.github.io/viz/gentoo/galaxy/index.md

   - component: tooltips
     step: hover over a circle to see more details on a particular developer.
 ---
+Although this looks pretty *spacey-wacey* the information is actually *timey-wimey*.
 Data is hard.
 And incomplete.
 If you see anything inaccurate or that you disagree with, please contact us.
 File a bug or send us a message on the forums, mailing lists or social media.

 Gentoo Linux activity since the first CVS commit in July 2000.
 To pause the activity you can either click the pause/stop button or click on a date (month or year).
 There will be a slight difference in the paused display depending on which you hit.
 The pause button literally pauses the action.
 The date strip shows the entire historical snapshot per the date clicked.